Sustainable Hybrid Document-Routed Retrieval for Financial RAG: Resolving the Robustness-Precision Trade-off: Related Work

 A recent development in LLM capabilities is the ability to generate outputs conforming to a specified schema, commonly referred to as \emph{structured output} or \emph{constrained decoding}~\citep{openai2024structured}.
 By providing a JSON schema, developers can instruct the model to produce outputs that are guaranteed to parse correctly, enabling reliable extraction of structured information from unstructured text.

 Structured output has been applied to information extraction, data normalization, and tool use, but its application to retrieval, specifically to resolve document identity as a routing mechanism, has not been systematically studied.
 More broadly, prompt-engineered LLMs demonstrate strong few-shot classification capability across domain-specific tasks~\citep{liu2024poliprompt}, achieving reliable extraction without task-specific retraining---a property directly exploited by our SFR component.
-As frontier LLMs are increasingly deployed in structured real-world settings, their evaluation in realistic operational contexts has attracted growing attention~\citep{wang2026visualleak}; our study contributes such an evaluation in the financial document QA domain, where structured output extraction directly determines retrieval quality.
+As frontier LLMs are increasingly deployed in structured real-world settings, their evaluation in realistic operational contexts has attracted growing attention~\citep{wang2026visualleak}, including diagnostic studies of where LLM-driven reward design fails under sparse structured signals~\citep{wang2026rewarddesign} and reward-free probes for prompted implicit hacking~\citep{shen2026selfcommitment}; our study contributes such an evaluation in the financial document QA domain, where structured output extraction directly determines retrieval quality.
 Our SFR approach leverages structured output as the core retrieval mechanism: the LLM extracts document-identifying metadata (ticker symbols and fiscal years) from natural language queries, effectively converting a retrieval problem into a structured classification problem.